AvramEnriquez/Allegheny_County_Crash_Data_Analysis/README.md

 # Allegheny_County_Crash_Data_Analysis
-Data analysis of Allegheny County crash stats for 2021.
+Data analysis of Allegheny County crash stats for either 2017-2021 or 2021 alone.
+The files state the years used.
 Made with use of ChatGPT.
 Validated, fixed, and cleaned up by me.

 **- Crash_Locations.py:**